Bruno-Vdr/vssg/Doc/Workflow.md

 VSSG has been written by and for travelers.
 Walking, visiting, taking picture, and finally writing article in his personal blog.

-- Select a bunch of JPG pictures for today's article,cand copy them in the (emptied) location pointed by VSSG_IMG_PUSH_DIR.
+- Select a bunch of JPG pictures for today's article, copy them in the (emptied) location pointed by VSSG_IMG_PUSH_DIR.
 - [optional] Run the **vssg convert** command.
 This convert JPG pictures in web friendly and light pictures.
 - Create an ascii text file [details](./Pushing.md) for the article in directory pointed by VSSG_PUSH_DIR .
 - Write your text, insert any html tag and insert the selected pictures (Format: [img:picture.jpg:"Picture comment"] ).